Cubic fourfolds fibered in sextic del Pezzo surfaces: Constructing the del Pezzo fibration

 Now consider the blow-up

 let $F \subset \Bl_T(\bP^5)$ be the exceptional divisor, and let $V' \subset \Bl_T(\bP^5)$ be the proper transform of $V$.
-This is a small resolution of $V$; indeed, it is the flop of $\tilde V := p^{-1}(W)$ along the six exceptional lines.
+This is a small resolution of $V$; indeed, it is the flop of $\tilde V $ along the six exceptional lines.
 Let $T' = V' \cap F$, which is the blow-up of $T$ at the six points $s_{ij}$.

 Let $X'$ be a generic divisor in the linear system $|r^*(3H) - F|$.
-Because $T$ is cut out by cubics, this linear system is basepoint-free, so $X'$ is smooth, and moreover the surface $S' := X' \cap V'$ and the curve $D' := X' \cap T'$ are smooth.
+Proposition~\ref{prop:homma_stuff} guarantees that $T$ is cut out by the cubics in its homogeneous ideal.
+Blowing up $T$ resolves the indeterminacy of this linear system, so it is basepoint-free.
+Thus $X'$ is smooth, and moreover the surface $S' := X' \cap V'$ and the curve $D' := X' \cap T'$ are smooth.
 We claim that $r$ maps $S'$ isomorphically onto $S = r(S')$, and $D'$ isomorphically onto $D = r(D')$.
 For this it is enough to observe that $X'$ meets the exceptional lines of $V' \to V$ in one point each; otherwise one of the lines would be contained in the base locus of $|r^*(3H) - F|$, which is impossible.
 (As $Q_1$ and $Q_2$ vary, these six points give rise to the two trisections of $\pi$.)

 Finally, we argue that $S$ is a del Pezzo surface of degree 6.
 By adjunction we have $K_{S'} = r^* H - F$, so $K_S = H - D$.
 But $D = S \cap T = S \cap Q_3$, so $K_S = H - 2H = -H$, so $S$ is a del Pezzo surface.
 And $S \cup T = Q_1 \cap Q_2 \cap X$ has degree 12, and $T$ has degree 6, so $S$ has degree 6. \end{proof}